Healthcare Marketing Manual: A Comprehensive Guide to Digital Strategies, Trends and Ideas

 For entities in the healthcare industry, it typically takes up the top two-thirds of the right-side of the page (on desktop) and looks like this:

-Photo Tips: Google My Business listings display photos from several sources including owner-uploaded photos, user-uploaded photos, aggregated photos, Google Street View and virtual tours.
+Photo Tips: Google Business Profile listings display photos from several sources including owner-uploaded photos, user-uploaded photos, aggregated photos, Google Street View and virtual tours.
 Since users can submit their own photos and you can’t do anything about it, try submitting a good, on-brand photo of the business when you’re logged out of your account.
-If you find that there is a photo that is uploaded to your business that is incorrect or misrepresents your company, you may need to contact Google My Business support.
+If you find that there is a photo that is uploaded to your business that is incorrect or misrepresents your company, you may need to contact Google Business Profile support.

 - Name of organization.
 Use the name of the organization as it appears in the real world.
-And be sure to follow Google’s special rules for healthcare practitioners, which we will cover in detail in our section on setting up your GMB.
+And be sure to follow Google’s special rules for healthcare practitioners, which we will cover in detail in our section on setting up your GBP.

 - Link to your website.
 If your business has multiple locations, each link should take users to the relevant location page.
 If you’re managing the listings for a smaller provider or single office, it’s okay to link people to the homepage.
 Don’t use a link shortener like Bitly; include the full URL.